Pregnancy and Low Back Pain

 Chiropractic care for the pregnant patient can offer invaluable help when it comes to low back pain.
 It’s hard enough for the pregnant patient to deal with the hormone changes with pregnancy, and there is no need to have to put up with low back pain or leg pain.
 As a denver chiropractor, I have met several women that believe that low back pain is normal with pregnancy and that it is something that they just have to cope with.

-Once the pain becomes to intense to deal with, that is usually when they come seeking help from the chiropractor.
+Once the pain becomes too intense to deal with, that is usually when they come seeking help from the chiropractor.
 I encourage the expecting mother to see their chiropractor that has experience in dealing with the pregnant patient, because they can offer many treatments and some great advice.
+Prenatal chiropractic care can have a big impact to help rid the body of the associated aches and pains that come with pregnancy.

 Besides getting pain relief, many women report that chiropractic care aids in the ease of delivery.
 Several research papers have been published on manipulative therapy for low back pain in pregnancy, and report great results (Diakow 1991, Epstein 1959, Parsons 1994) and specifically, manipulation of the sacroiliac joints (Berg 1988, Daikow 1991, Golightly 1982, Sandleer 1996, Sands 1959).
 Manipulation of the low back in pregnancy is a very low risk procedure (Daikow 1991, Hitchcock 1976, Philips 1995, Sandler 1996)